anotheroni/smsd/README.md

 # SMSD - Space Master Ship Designer

-A Python and Qt4 program to design space ships using the rules from Space Master Star Strike.
+A Python and Qt5 program to design space ships using the rules from Space Master Star Strike.

 It's a work in progress and miss a lot of feature.
 I wrote it to learn PyQt.

-Requirements:
+Requirements see requirements.txt

-* Python 2.X
+# Installation

-* Qt 4
+$ pip install -r requirements.txt

-* PyQt
+# Run

 To run:
 $ pyton smds.py